ankit7540/IntensityCalbr/PythonModule/determine_C2/README.md

 Requirements
 ----------------
-Python 2.7 or Python 3.x with NumPy, SciPy and math modules, matplotlib required for plotting.
+Python 2.7 or Python 3.x with NumPy, SciPy and math modules.
+Matplotlib required for plotting.

 Usage
 ----------------